IlhaanHasssan/tech264-IaC/Terraform/README.md

 **Orchestration** in Infrastructure as Code (IaC) refers to the automated coordination and management of various infrastructure components.
 Instead of manually configuring each part, an orchestrator handles the process of building, configuring, and linking them together.

 Terraform acts as an **orchestrator** by automating the provisioning of cloud infrastructure.
 It takes care of the dependencies between resources, ensuring that things happen in the right order (e.g., creating a database before creating the application that uses it).
 It manages the entire lifecycle of infrastructure—from creation to updates and eventual teardown.
+Terraform sees infrastructure as immutable.

 ## ***Credentials*** 🔐